stuartschafer/Job-Tracker-2.0/README.md

 [:top:](#top)
 <a name="example"></a>
 ## Example ##
-To see an example of applications and how it will look for you, please visit **https://job-tracker-career.herokuapp.com/**.
+To see an example of applications and how it will look for you, please visit **https://job-tracker-career.herokuapp.com/** and sign in using:

-Sign in using:
-- Email: test@test.com
+- Email: \test@test.com\
 - Password: test

 [:top:](#top)